Minions: The Rise of Gru

 This summer, from the biggest animated franchise in history and global cultural phenomenon, comes the untold story of one 12-year-old’s dream to become the world’s greatest supervillain, in Minions: The Rise of Gru.

 In the heart of the 1970s, amid a flurry of feathered hair and flared jeans, Gru (Oscar® nominee Steve Carell) is growing up in the suburbs.
-A fanboy of a supervillain supergroup known as the Vicious 6, Gru hatches a plan to...
+A fanboy of a supervillain supergroup known as the Vicious 6, Gru hatches a plan to become...
 Full synopsis »

 MOVIE REVIEW